Hummus is a spread that originated in the Middle East. It’s become a popular food around the world.

 Olive oil may also reduce inflammation in the body that can lead to disease.
 According to a 2011 study, virgin olive oil contains phenolic compounds, specifically oleocanthal, which has similar anti-inflammatory abilities to ibuprofen.

 Garlic often gives hummus a lot of its flavor.
 Despite its pungent odor, garlic is considered a superfood, thanks to its phytochemicals and antioxidants.
 It’s been a folk remedy for centuries, and is thought to have antibacterial properties.
-Research shows that garlic may slow the development of atherosclerosis and slightly lower blood pressure.

 Research is promising, yet inconclusive, as to whether or not garlic can help prevent certain cancers and lower cholesterol.
 More study is needed.